-For the three months ended September 30, 2013, we reported revenue of \$275.1 million representing 9% revenue growth over the same period in the prior year.
-Our constant-currency revenue growth of 9% in the first three months of fiscal 2014 continues to be lower than our historical growth but consistent with our near-term expectations.
-EPS for the three months ended September 30, 2013 increased to \$0.01 as compared to the prior period loss of \$0.05.
+For the three and six months ended December 31, 2013, we reported revenue of \$370.8 million and \$645.9 million, respectively, representing 6% and 8% revenue growth over the same periods in the prior year.
+Our constant-currency revenue growth of 6% and 7% for the three and six months ended December 31, 2013 continues to be lower than our historical growth but consistent with our near-term expectations.
+Diluted earnings per share (EPS) for the three and six months ended December 31, 2013 increased to \$1.18 and \$1.20, respectively, as compared to \$0.66 and \$0.61 for the three and six months ended December 31, 2012, respectively.
 This increase was driven primarily by growth in revenue and better leverage of our advertising and operating expense activities.
-For fiscal 2014, we expect to deliver increased net income margin as a percentage of revenue and EPS improvement relative to our fiscal 2013 performance, as we realize the benefits of our recent investment strategy and operating expense efficiency.
+For the remainder of fiscal 2014, we expect to continue to deliver increased net income margin as a percentage of revenue and EPS improvement relative to our fiscal 2013 performance, as we realize the benefits of our recent investment strategy and operating expense efficiency.
+Our profitability improvement and lower revenue growth is partly the result of improvements we are making in our European customer value proposition and marketing execution.
+The changes create near-term revenue headwinds but we believe these are important to our overall strategy, as well as near and long-term profitability.